Skip to main content

 As dogs have a shorter digestive tract than humans, this means there's less of a journey for the vegetables and so there's less time for it to be broken down in the gut.
 But don't worry - once in the gut, all the useful vitamins and minerals will still be absorbed.
 Think of it like a sponge - even after all the water (nutrients) has been squeezed out, the sponge is still the same shape.

-The bit left over is classed as the insoluble fibre.
+The bit left over is the insoluble fibre.
 This is what helps to provide bulk to your dog's poo and keeps everything moving through their gut.
 It also provides the colon with lots of friendly bacteria.

 So rest assured, these bits aren't just passing through without offering any nutritional value, it's all providing lots of the good stuff.
 Most pet parents do notice an improvement the longer their dog eats Butternut, as the gut flora begins to adapt.